NativeScript/docs-v8/ui-and-styling.md

 To allow flexible styling and theming, NativeScript adds a CSS class to the root views in the application for specific states.

-The deafult CSS classes are are:
+The default CSS classes are are:

 - `.ns-root` - a class assigned to the application root view
 - `.ns-modal` - a class assigned to the modal root view